 When improving this page, focus on the following:

-Discuss โtheory of change' in general, and our perspective on it.
-We already have an article on theory of change, which should be integrated with this chapter.
+- Discuss our perspective on the theory of change.
+We already have an article on the theory of change, which should be integrated with this chapter.

-What is diversity, equity and inclusivity and how are these concepts relevant to activists?
+- What are diversity, equity, and inclusivity and how are these concepts relevant to activists?

 A list of relevant topics to this chapter

-Art and activism, artivism, cultural activism, aesthetic approaches and visual identity, socially engaged practices, male gaze and other gazes.
+- Art and activism, artivism, cultural activism, aesthetic approaches and visual identity, socially engaged practices, the male gaze, and other gazes.

 Search keywords